Maksimka101/combine/README.md

 `CombineWorker` is a pool of Isolates that efficiently executes tasks in them.

-In compare to fluter's `compute` method that creates isolate each time when it is called Combine Worker creates a pool of isolates and efficiently reuse them.
+In comparison to Fluter's [compute] method which creates an isolate each time it is called, Combine Worker creates a pool of isolates and efficiently reuses them.
 ```dart
 final fibonacciNumber = CombineWorker().executeWithArg(calculateFibonacci, 42);
 print(fibonacciNumber); // 1655801441